What is horse bean removal?

 Beans If your horse’s sheath is exceptionally dirty, periodically the smegma can mix with more dirt, sweat and mineral salts from the urine and form “beans”.
 A bean looks and feels like a piece of hard gray bubble gum.
 Beans accumulate in the urethral fossa (this is the opening on the free end of the penis).

-Read: How do you explain horse odds?
+Read: How do you clean a horses sheath?

 How to clean a horse’s ‘Bean’?